We care for our staff

 We work flexible hours because we understand the importance of having a good work/life balance.
 We believe in giving credit where it’s due, supporting each other, and teamwork.

 We treat people of all walks of life with respect

 It’s very important to us that everyone we have contact with comes away from that experience feeling uplifted.
 See what our previous customers have said about working with us.

 We care about our impact on the environment

-We car share regularly, recycle as much as possible, minimise consumption of single-use plastics and use paperless systems for all admin and marketing.
-We’ve also assessed the company’s carbon footprint and, to help offset it, have made a yearly contribution to this project.
+We car-share regularly (in Miriam's plug-in hybrid car), we recycle as much as possible, minimise consumption of single-use plastics and use paperless systems for all admin and marketing.
+We also assess the company’s carbon footprint yearly and, to help offset it, contribute to one of these projects.

 We want to deliver the best we can

 We aim to stay on top of the game professionally to give our clients the best possible service.
 Having trained specifically in property photography and lighting, we continuously incorporate new techniques and processes to elevate our work.

 Throughout the years, Miriam has given her time pro bono to local charities and used her photography skills to help their causes.